These smart digital connected smart speaker clocks will wake you up in style

 Read our full Nest Hub 2 review

-Amazon Echo Show 5
+Amazon Echo Show 5 (3rd-gen)

 The smallest member of Amazon’s Show family is perfect for placing on a bedside table.
-If you’re used to the 10-inch Echo Show, like us you’ll probably be taken aback by just how much smaller this is.
-Yet it packs a lot in a tiny package: a 4W speaker that’s surprisingly good, a built-in camera and even a 3.5mm jack.
+If you’re used to the 8-inch Show, or even the Show 10 or Show 15, you’ll probably be taken aback by just how much smaller this is.

 Before you worry about that built-in camera, there’s a physical shutter that slides across the lens and kills the power, ensuring total video privacy.
 That’s important if you’re going to use this as a bedside clock, and its inclusion suggests Amazon expects people to.